Duo - Frequently Asked Questions (FAQ)

 You can also get started by logging into one of your UWL accounts for the first time or by heading to the Duo Device Management Portal found at the password reset page (https://www.uwlax.edu/info/password-reset/).

 Having a backup authentication device is key.
 At the top of this article is additional information regarding Duo Mobile and SMS/Text to help reduce the possibility of an emergency, especially after support hours.
-If you have lost your FOB please make sure to contact the Eagle Help Desk for assistance during support hours (see below).
+If you have lost your FOB please make sure to contact the Eagle Help Desk for assistance during support hours.

-During non-support hours or at your convenience, visit the Duo Device Management Portal on the password reset page at https://www.uwlax.edu/info/password-reset/ and send yourself a bypass code.
+During non-support hours or at your convenience, visit the Duo Device Management Portal on the password reset page at https://www.uwlax.edu/info/password-reset/ and send yourself a one-time passcode.
 Information on how to send yourself a Duo bypass code can be found here: Duo - One-Time Passcode or Bypass Code.

 FOB's have a 2 year battery lifespan and once the battery dies the FOB needs to be replaced.
 If a FOB is not working and you're a faculty or staff member, then please contact the Eagle Help Desk.
 Students will have to purchase their own from the UWL Bookstore if it dies.